facebookresearch/ParlAI/docs/source/tutorial_worlds.rst

 Multiprocessed Pytorch Dataloader
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+When a dataset is very large, or requires a lot of preprocessing before a model can use it, you can use our ``PytorchDataTeacher``, which utilizes multiprocessed dataloading for streaming data from disk (rather than loading it into memory).
+That system can take your task as input, and make it fast to load, or you can roll your own specific setups if you need more control.

 For large datasets, where it is best to stream from disk during training rather than load initially into memory, we provide a teacher that utilizes pytorch data loading.